RetroTournaments/nesceptor/README.md

 The first board sits inside the console and attaches directly to the back of the CPU via a series of castellations.
 This first board provides level translation and hosts the microcontroller which does all necessary i/o and processing.

-The second part sits in the small outside slot on the left hand side of the console and is attached via double sided tape and a small cable which goes back to the in console pcb.
+The second part sits in the small outside slot on the back of the console and is attached via double sided tape and a small cable which goes back to the in console pcb.
 This second board has ESD protection and the USB port for power in and data trasmission out.

 A rough block diagram is below: